 Motor vehicles are big purchases for most people.
 So you want to know that if you buy a lemon, you have some recourse.
 Fortunately, you do.

 Virginia's lemon law is called the Motor Vehicle Warranty Enforcement Act.
 It protects consumers from unfair vehicle warranties and holds manufacturers accountable for their products.
 The act even covers leased vehicles and reasonable attorney's fees, making it one of the strongest lemon laws in the country.

-New motor vehicles generally qualify if they are less than four years old and have documented problems during the first 18 months after delivery to the first owner or lessee.
-For used vehicles that are sold "as is" but without the mandatory Buyers Guide window sticker, buyers have the right to cancel the sale within 30 days.
+New motor vehicles generally qualify if they have documented problems during the first 18 months after delivery to the first owner or lessee.

 Manufacturers must make their vehicles conform to the warranties in place.
 If a lemon cannot be fixed in a reasonable amount of time, you are entitled to receive a replacement vehicle and to drive your lemon until you receive the replacement.